TheMarex/prosem/Niklaus/RandomWalk.md

 Interestingly, simlar to the open question $P = NP$ it is also still undecied whether
 $L = NL$.

+To get a better understanding what you can do with a TM that has a logarithmic space bound, consider the following examples:

+FIXME

+Writing down all occurences of a symbol in the input
+  ~ Intuitively one would argue that this pronlems requires a TM that visits each character

 ## $NL \subseteq P$